Spell Bee Word: superstition

 Part of Speech: Noun

-Meaning: A belief that certain events or actions can bring good or bad luck, often without scientific reasons.
+Meaning: A belief that certain events or things can bring good or bad luck, even though there is no scientific proof for these beliefs.

 Idioms and Phrases

-1. Break a leg: A saying used to wish someone good luck, especially in performance.
-Example: "Before she went on stage, her friends told her to break a leg!"
+1. Break a leg: A phrase used to wish someone good luck in a performance or event.
+Example: "Before the school play, I told her to break a leg."

-2. Knock on wood: A phrase used to avoid bad luck after mentioning good fortune.
-Example: "I hope I do well in the exam; knock on wood!"
+2. Knock on wood: A phrase used to prevent bad luck after mentioning something positive.
+Example: "Ive been feeling well this weekknock on wood!"

 Usage Examples